Kamla Ki Maut: Plot

 The film is set in a lower middle class chawl, an apartment building in Mumbai, a 20-year-old and unmarried Kamla, unable to handle the news of her pregnancy commits suicide.
 This makes her neighborhood examine their own secrets and the choices they have made in their own lives.
 The neighbor's family Patel's are badly shattered by the death of Kamla as Sudhakar Patel also has two young daughters of the same age as Kamla, Geeta, and Charu studying with Kamla in college also have boyfriends and some secrets unknown to the family.
 As Sudhakar and his wife Nirmala come to know that premarital pregnancy is the reason for Kamla's suicide, they went into a flashback, remembering the mistakes made during their younger days.

 Nirmala in her teenage fell for her tutor, who was already married and not interested in any relation with his teenage student.
 He rejected Nirmala's proposal.
 After Nirmala's suicide attempt, her mother confronts her, as no one knows the truth Nirmala's family fixed her wedding with Sudhakar.
 At present Nirmala realized that suicide attempt was wrong, as a mother she never wants any of her daughters to choose such an option.

 Years ago young Sudhakar meets Anju, they were attracted to each other and decided to get married.
-They got intimate, resulting in pregnancy.
+They got intimate by having sex, resulting in pregnancy.
 Anju asks Sudhakar to marry her, but Sudhakar convinced her to abort the child.
 After the abortion, Sudhakar disappeared from Anju's life.
 Sudhakar relocated to a new place where he finds new love in village girl Chameli.
 One day Sudhakar and Chameli caught red-handed while making love.
 Villagers and Chameli's father ask Sudhakar to marry Chameli as no one will accept her.
 Sudhakar initially agrees but later got scared because of Chameli's aggressive fiance and threat given by him.
 Sudhakar disappears from Chameli's life also.
 Sudhakar gets a new job at the new place.
 There, he becomes friends with Prakash and his beautiful wife Lakshmi, they spend a good time together.
 When Prakash goes out of City for an office tour Sudhakar and Lakshmi get closer and developed relation.
 The night Prakash returned, he caught Sudhakar at his house in half-naked condition, Prakash beat Sudhakar hard.
 Later, Sudhakar married Nirmala and had two daughters.

 Years later when Sudhakar visited his village with his family, he saw Anju also got married and had children, they meet like long-lost friends.